Bagging and Random Forests

 Great work!
 You can try training a single CART on the same dataset.
 The

-test set RMSE achieved by rf
+test set RMSE achieved by rf is significantly smaller than

 that achieved by a single CART!